 **Please note that we are no longer taking FLQ cases**

-Fluoroquinolones (FLQs) are a popular class of broad spectrum antibiotic drugs that have been proven to carry a significant risk of causing nerve damage in the hands, feet, arms or legs.
-If you or a loved one have been diagnosed with peripheral neuropathy after taking a FLQ drug such as Cipro, Levaquin, Avelox, Noroxin, Floxin or Factive, you may be eligible for compensation from the drug manufacturer.
+Fluoroquinolones (FLQs) are a popular class of broad-spectrum antibiotic drugs that have been proven to carry a significant risk of causing nerve damage in the hands, feet, arms, or legs.
+If you or a loved one have been diagnosed with peripheral neuropathy after taking an FLQ drug such as Cipro, Levaquin, Avelox, Noroxin, Floxin or Factive, you may be eligible for compensation from the drug manufacturer.

 Lawsuits are alleging that the drug manufacturer failed to warn consumers and the medical community about the potential side effect of permanent peripheral neuropathy.

 May 2016 — The FDA announced a required label change for the popular class of antibiotics called fluoroquinolones (FLQs) after an internal safety review found the drug class to be associated with “disabling and potentially permanent, serious side effects that can occur together” when used by tablet, capsules, or injection (also known as systemic treatments).

 Patients were warned to contact their healthcare provider immediately with symptoms such as “tendon, joint and muscle pain, a “pins and needles” tingling or pricking sensation, confusion, and hallucinations.”
 Health care providers were warned to stop systemic FLQ treatments immediately in cases where a patient reports such symptoms and recommended that they “switch to a non-fluoroquinolone antibacterial drug to complete the patient’s treatment course.”

 An internal FDA safety review found the drug class to be associated with “disabling and potentially permanent, serious side effects.”